-We ask anyone booking one of our courses to ensure they have read, understood and agreed to both our Safety Policy and Participation Statement detailed below......
+We ask anyone booking one of our courses to ensure they have read, understood and agreed to both our Participation Statement & Safety Policy.
+These are detailed below.

 Part of our mission is to help educate our clients to the risks involved and make them aware of the processes we use to manage risk.
 However, it is also important to understand that we can’t remove all risk to clients, instructors or people around us.

 The Health and Safety Executive (HSE) identity four ways to demonstrate the competence of leaders.
-They should hold the relevant national qualification (NGB), hold an equivalent qualification, have received appropriate in-house training or be competent through experience.
+They should hold the relevant national qualification (NGB) or hold an equivalent qualification.
+Alternatively, they may have received appropriate in-house training or be competent through experience.
 When Peak Mountaineering employs freelance staff we ensure that activities are run by holders of appropriate NGB awards.

-We hold Public Liability Insurance and freelance instructors either hold individual Public Liability Insurance or, in some situations, are covered under our policy.
+We hold Public Liability Insurance.
+Our freelance instructors either hold individual Public Liability Insurance or, in some situations, are covered under our policy.
 Clients are recommended to take out personal accident and cancellation insurance.
 More details on options are available on our Frequently Asked Questions page here.

 We ask clients (or parents/guardians booking for under 18’s) to carefully consider whether the activities suit their needs, expectations and capabilities.
 It is also essential that participants actions conform to any safety guidance and that any distress caused during or resulting from the activity is drawn to the attention of the activity leader.